As NHL Draft Day nears, we thought it would be a good time to remind you of which teams have never picked first in the NHL Entry Draft.

 Written by former contributor James Tanner and originally published on Sept.
 7, 2015.

 Today, a player must be 18 to be selected and the science behind the picks would probably seem crazy to an NHL general manager of the 1960s.
 All players today are watched by dozens of scouts, dozens of times, videotaped, statistically analyzed, interviewed and psychologically profiled.
 Even so, there are still busts and let-downs every year.
-Making the NHL means you’re one of the best 700 or so hockey players in the entire world, and regardless of the depth of today’s scouting, it is still extremely difficult to project how 18-year olds will develop.
+Making the NHL means you’re one of the best 700 or so hockey players in the entire world.
+Regardless of the depth of today’s scouting, it is still extremely difficult to project how 18-year-olds will develop.

 While the draft is a crap-shoot, the top pick usually isn’t.
 Even the most famous modern-day busts — Patrick Stefan and Alexander Daigle — still managed to play around 500 games in the NHL.
 The first-overall pick represents a massive chance for teams to become annual Stanley Cup competitors.

 The Penguins, Capitals, Blues, Blackhawks and Lightning all picked first overall during a five-year period between 2004 and 2008 and it’s no coincidence that all five teams have been among the NHL’s most competitive in recent times.
 Sure, you have your exceptions — Detroit and L.A. come to mind — but for the most part, picking first overall is a key component to icing a great team.